Maria Makiling: Superstitions about Maria Makiling

 One superstition is that every so often, men would disappear into the forests of the mountain.
 It is said that Makiling has fallen in love with that particular man and has taken him to her house to be her husband, to spend his days in matrimonial bliss.

 Another superstition says that one can go into the forests and pick and eat any fruits one might like, but never carry any of them home.
 In doing so, one runs the risk of angering Maria Makiling.
 One would get lost and be beset by insect stings and thorn pricks.
 The only solution is to throw away the fruit and then to reverse one's clothing as evidence to Maria that one is no longer carrying any of her fruit.

 Turning ginger into gold

-Perhaps the most common "full" story is that of Maria turning ginger into gold to help one villager or the other.
-In these stories, Maria is said to live in a place known to the villagers and interacts with them regularly.
-The villager in question is often either a mother seeking a cure for her ill child or a husband seeking a cure for his wife.
+Perhaps the most common of the longer stories concerning the diwata is how she turns ginger into gold to help humans.
+In these stories, María’s abode was still known to nearby villagers with whom she regularly interacted.
+The villager in centre of such narratives is often either a mother seeking a cure for her ill child, or a husband seeking a cure for his wife.